webplatform/docs/tutorials/using_selectors/index.md

 In the usual way, if you make a selector more specific, then you increase its priority.

 If you use these techniques, you avoid the need to specify <code>class</code> or <code>id</code> attributes on so many tags in your document.
 Instead, CSS does the work.

 In large designs where speed is important, you can make your style sheets more efficient by avoiding complex rules that depend on relationships between elements.

-For more examples about tables, see [[Tables]] in the CSS Reference page.

 == Action: Using class and ID selectors ==

 <ol>
-<li><p>Edit your HTML file, and duplicate the paragraph by copying and pasting it.</p></li>
-<li><p>Then add '''id''' and '''class''' attributes to the first copy, and an '''id''' attribute to the second copy as shown below.
-Alternatively, copy and paste the entire file again:</p>
+<li><p>Create an HTML page with the following code:</p>

 <syntaxhighlight lang="html5"><!doctype html>
  <html>